-Not every bill is a matter of deep partisan division or confrontation between strong interests.
-Most bills generate less conflict, and some are almost non-controversial.
+Not every bill is a matter of deep partisan division or confrontation between opposing interests.
+Most bills generate less conflict, and many are almost noncontroversial.
 Each house has procedures to allow such bills to pass without unnecessary consumption of time.